eshazen/retro-25/README.md

 ## Firmware

-See firmware/calc for calculator operating program
+See `firmware/calc` for calculator operating program

-See firmware/bootloader for boot loader supporting serial download and EEPROM load
+See `util` for assembler and loader utilities